SmartData-Polito/darkvec/README.md

 ___

 ```
-fig12(plt, clusters)
+fig14(plt, clusters)
 ```

-Fastplot callback for generating Fig.12 of the paper.
-Activity patterns of Shadowserver sub-clusters.
-Fastplot callback for generating Fig.12 of the paper.
+Fastplot callback for generating Fig.14 of the paper.
 Activity patterns of Shadowserver sub-clusters.  <br>

 #### Parameters<br>